Batche-Hub/push_swap_simple_test/README.md

 That's all.
 The test is certainly not complete, feel free to change the code, download and made your own !

-A part of the work was already made by jgoncalv and another one that I forgot the name.
-Sorry !
+A part of the work was already made by jgoncalv and tharchen for the perl script.
+Thx to them !

 ![alt text](https://i.ibb.co/nnw9V22/Capture-d-cran-de-2021-09-15-14-53-27.png)